-Just about all women can feel their baby moving by now.
+Most women can feel their baby moving by now.
 Your baby’s movements can be exciting and reassuring.

 A few women start feeling Braxton Hicks contractions from around now.

-These are ‘practice’ contractions, and feel a bit like a band of muscle tightening across your belly.
+These are ‘practice’ contractions, which feel a bit like a band of muscle tightening across your belly.
 Some women feel them later.
 Some women don’t feel them at all.
 They tend to be stronger and more noticeable towards the end of pregnancy and can sometimes feel like mild labour contractions.

 The uterus is putting downward pressure on your bladder again, so you might want to go to the toilet more often.

 Your cervix is usually sealed well with a protective mucus plug – later called a show.

 Your baby when you’re 23 weeks pregnant

 This is what your baby is up to:

 - Your baby is about 20 cm long from head to bottom and weighs around 540 gm.